 Did you or a family member recently get into an auto accident with an 18-wheeler in Fort Lauderdale?
 You could be eligible for significant compensation through a lawsuit against the truck driver, trucking company, and/or truck manufacturer.
-Call the lawyers at the Law Offices of David I. Fuchs to explore your rights as a victim.
+Call the lawyers at David I. Fuchs, Injury & Accident Lawyer, P.A. to explore your rights as a victim.
 We’ll listen to your story and tell you if we think your case has merit during a free, zero-obligation case evaluation.
 Schedule yours online or call (954) 568-3636 today.
 Although tire blowouts commonly cause 18-wheeler accidents in Florida, many other factors may also come into play like:

 These all can cause 18-wheeler accidents.
 Contact our lawyers after any type of Fort Lauderdale 18-wheeler truck accident to learn your rights as an injured party.
 We may be able to secure you a settlement or judgment award to make up for your damages.

 As you can see, there could be many parties liable for your recent trucking accident.
 As a truck driver or other driver on the roadway, it’s your right to investigate the crash and find the underlying cause of who or what caused the tire to blow.
 Working with an attorney in Fort Lauderdale can help make this feat much easier on you.
 Our firm can hire a team of investigators and gather evidence, including the truck’s black box (the device that records the driver’s actions leading up to the accident), as well as the driver’s electronic logging device.
 Let us help you sue one or more parties for compensation after an 18-wheeler crash.
 Get in touch online for a free case evaluation today.